lydiazly/star-path-calculator-flask/README.md

 - `lng`: (*required*) same as above.
 - `name` | `hip` | `ra`, `dec`: (*required*) either a planet name (case insensitive), Hipparcos Catalogue number, or a RA/Dec pair.
 - `tz`: the time zone ID of this location.
-- `tzname`: the time zone name of this location.
 - `cal`: the calendar flag.
   - `cal=` or not provided: Gregorian calendar.
   - `cal=j`: Julian calendar.